oliverlloyd/jmeter-ec2/README.txt

--- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Accept a list of hosts instead of launching new ones - useful for repetative testing and custom AMIs -- Accept a list of elastic IPs to be assigned to new hosts
+-- Accept jmx filename as a parameter (not requiring that it be named the same as the directory) -- Accept a list of hosts instead of launching new ones - useful for repetative testing and custom AMIs -- Accept a list of elastic IPs to be assigned to new hosts -- Create a feature to allow a stop request to be sent to running tests (rather than just terminating the instances)

 Usage: ./jmeter-ec2.sh [PROJECT NAME] [NUMBER OF INSTANCES DESIRED]*